Glossary: Tibetan Medicine

 - Confusions: Tangtong Gyalpo, Sage of Long Life, Sthavira/Arhat

-An Indian sage (rishi) as described in early Puranic and Brahmana literature is a male figure, generally elderly with white hair and a long white beard, wearing white clothing and living in the forests and mountains.
-They are easy to anger but regarded as a repository of ancient wisdom and learning.
+An Indian sage (Sanskrit: rishi.
+Tibetan: drangsong) as described in early Puranic and Brahmana literature is a male figure, generally elderly with white hair and a long white beard, wearing white clothing and living in the forests and mountains.
+They are easy to anger but regarded as a repository of ancient wisdom, learning and great power.
 Rishis are referenced in the Ayurvedic and Tibetan Medicine Traditions.
 They play a role validating the early Indian origins and history of Tibetan medicine.
-The Tantric Buddhist protector deity Brahmanarupa Mahakala is modelled after an Indian rishi.
+The Tantric Buddhist protector deity Brahmanarupa Mahakala is modeled after an Indian rishi.